Arseniy Yatsenyuk

-Yatsenyuk's first government post was as Minister of Economy from 2005 to 2006; subsequently he was Foreign Minister of Ukraine in 2007 and Chairman of the Verkhovna Rada (parliament) from 2007 to 2008.
-Yatsenyuk was one of the leaders of Ukraine's second biggest party All-Ukrainian Union "Fatherland", and former leader of its parliamentary faction.
-He became the Prime Minister of Ukraine following the 2014 revolution that removed Viktor Yanukovych from power.
+Yatsenyuk's first government post was as minister of economy from 2005 to 2006; subsequently he was Foreign Minister of Ukraine in 2007 and Chairman of the Verkhovna Rada (parliament) from 2007 to 2008.
+Yatsenyuk was one of the leaders of Ukraine's second largest party All-Ukrainian Union "Fatherland", and former leader of its parliamentary faction.
+He became the prime minister of Ukraine following the 2014 revolution that removed Viktor Yanukovych from power.
 In September 2014, Yatsenyuk started the new party People's Front.
-On 16 February 2016, the President of Ukraine, Petro Poroshenko, asked Yatsenyuk to resign saying he had lost the support of the coalition and the same day, the Ukrainian parliament voted the cabinet's work unsatisfactory but rejected a call for a vote of no confidence.
-On 10 April 2016, Yatsenyuk announced that he would report to parliament on 12 April and resign as Prime Minister.
-On 14 April 2016, Yatsenyuk was replaced by new Prime Minister Volodymyr Groysman.
+On 16 February 2016, the president of Ukraine, Petro Poroshenko, asked Yatsenyuk to resign saying he had lost the support of the coalition and the same day, the Ukrainian parliament voted the cabinet's work unsatisfactory but rejected a call for a vote of no confidence.
+On 10 April 2016, Yatsenyuk announced that he would report to parliament on 12 April and resign as prime minister.
+On 14 April 2016, Yatsenyuk was replaced by new prime minister Volodymyr Groysman.
+Chairman of the Kyiv Security Forum and the founder of Open Ukraine Foundation.
+He holds the diplomatic rank of extraordinary and plenipotentiary ambassador.

 Early life

-Yatsenyuk was born on 22 May 1974, in the Ukrainian SSR's Chernivtsi.
+Yatsenyuk was born on 22 May 1974, in Chernovtsy (present-day Chernivtsi, Ukraine), then part of the Soviet Union.
 His father, historian Petro Ivanovich Yatsenyuk, was a professor at the Faculty of History at Chernivtsi National University and has since become deputy dean of its history faculty.
-Arseny's mother, Maria Grigoriievna Yatsenyuk (née Bakaj), has long been a French teacher at area high schools and in the French Department of Foreign Languages at Chernivtsi University.
-Yatsenyuk speaks Russian and English, and has some knowledge of Romanian as well.
+Arseniy's mother, Maria Grigoriievna Yatsenyuk (née Bakaj), has long been a French teacher at area high schools and in the French Department of Foreign Languages at Chernivtsi University.
+Yatsenyuk speaks Ukrainian, Russian and English, and has some knowledge of Romanian as well.

 Ancestry

 According to Yatsenyuk, he comes from a family of ethnic Ukrainians, and is a member of the Ukrainian Greek Catholic Church.
 He is of partly Romanian ancestry; one of his ancestors was a citizen of Romania from the region around Chernivtsi.
 Some sources state he was born to a family of ethnic Romanian-Jewish-Ukrainians.
-However, Yaakov Bleich, a chief rabbi of Ukraine stated, "Arseniy Yatsenyuk is not Jewish."
+However, Yaakov Bleich, a chief rabbi of Ukraine, stated, "Arseniy Yatsenyuk is not Jewish."
 Furthermore, Anna Rudnitskaya said, "[Yatsenyuk's] hypothetical Jewishness was never established."